HaxeFoundation/HaxeManual/content/02-types.md

 <!--label:types-enum-constructor-->
 #### Enum Constructor

 Similar to classes and their constructors, enums can be instantiated using their constructors.
-However, unlike classes, enums provide multiple constructors which can accessed by through their name:
+However, unlike classes, enums provide multiple constructors which can accessed through their name:

 ```haxe
 var a = Red;